 I joined Mila and the Computer Science and Operations Research department (DIRO) at the Université de Montréal (UdeM) as a research Master’s student in Sep.
 2020.
-I’m very excited and honored to be advised by Irina Rish.
+I’m advised by Irina Rish.

 Apart from AI research, find some of my piano playing recordings here!